jessed/guides/Terraform for Beginners.md

 Terraform [Resources](https://www.terraform.io/docs/glossary#resource) are blocks of Infrastructure-as-Code (IaC) elements.
 These define what the deployment *should* be and leave it up to the Terraform logic and the provider to make happen.
 While several aspects of Terraform seem quite similar to a programming language, what you are actually "coding" is how things should be.
 When you run `terraform apply`, you are telling Terraform to make them that way.

 ## Variables
 [Variables](https://www.terraform.io/language/values/variables) are just that.
 They are provided to the various [Configurations](https://www.terraform.io/docs/glossary#terraform-configuration) in lieu of static values to allow for simpler description of what should be deployed.
 That said, Variables in Terraform are a source of frequent confusion and much gnashing of teeth.
-First, variables declared with the 'variable'

 There are two basic types of varibales: [Input Variables](https://www.terraform.io/language/values/variables) and [Local Values](https://www.terraform.io/language/values/locals).